 Feasibility Study.
 It’s crucial to know what the redevelopment project looks like on paper before spending significant resources.
 Do the costs add up?
 How viable is the plan?
 Along with your stakeholders, fully understand the financial impact on the community and its cash flow potential.
 A feasibility study considers the market, design concept and layout, financial plan, project economics and ongoing operational impacts.

 Tip: Your redevelopment partner should have experience in developing a feasibility study and creating a comprehensive master plan for Life Plan Communities.

 Ask yourself: Does your team have the right development resources?

 Delivery and Execution.
 Upon delivering strategic recommendations and the master plan to your board and other stakeholders and gaining approval, it’s on to construction planning.
 Unlike new construction, there are key differences with redevelopments at existing communities.
 At LCS Development, we understand we’re working in residents’ homes.
-As noted in my colleague Bruce Cannon’s blog, communication is key.
+Communication is key.

 You need buy-in from residents.
 You want this disruption to be a decision they’re in support of by educating them on the role it plays in operations and the future of the community.
 It’s important to think operationally.
 For our team, we support local operations, providing strategic consultation and efficient design solutions throughout the redevelopment process.